microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-03.md

 To complete this challenge successfully, you should be able to:
 - Explain why the application is broken
 - Demonstrate the ability to view logs using the CLI
-- Demonstrate the ability to view logs on the ARO portal
+- Demonstrate the ability to view logs on the ARO console

 ## Learning Resources
 - [Using the OpenShift CLI](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html#cli-using-cli_cli-developer-commands)